lqtruong/nodejs-notes/README.md

 ## API Authorization - OAuth2

 ## Secure APIs using HAPI

+# Exercise
+In this exercise, we attempt to implement a NodeJS app using HAPI framework & other relevant stacks

 # Packaging
 Packaging & publishing into [**npm repository**](https://www.npmjs.com/) is a nice process to modularize our code & reuse in another module.
 To do that, we have to create a `package.json`